2022-23 Mobile Fund Guidelines

 8. How to apply

-Applications for the Mobile Fund will be received and assessed in one round from 6 February 2023.
+Applications for the Mobile Fund were received and assessed in one round from 6 February 2023.

 Applications must be submitted via SmartyGrants by an authorised officer.
 Application forms can be accessed online at SmartyGrants.